 These compounds are measured in grams per liter, according to Consumer Reports.
 A growing number of manufacturers are now producing paint with less than 50 grams of VOC per liter.
 The maximum limit is 380 grams per liter for most finishes and 250 grams per liter for flat finishes.
 The VOC level should be listed on the paint can label.

 Organ Damage and Allergic Reactions

-The EPA cautions that exposure to oil-based paint may also cause organ and central nervous system damage, although it is unclear which compounds are most toxic, and what levels are considered harmful.
+The EPA cautions that exposure to oil-based paint may also cause organ and central nervous system damage, although it is unclear which compounds are most toxic and what levels are considered harmful.
 Pregnant and nursing women should avoid using or inhaling oil-based paint.

 To stay safe, always work in a very well-ventilated area, opening windows and using fans to vent the room when working inside.
-Wear a respirator while using oil-based paint, especially when spraying it.
-If you have a troubling reaction to the paint, discontinue use and check with your medical provider.
+Wear a protective mask while using oil-based paint, especially when spraying it.
+If you have a troubling reaction to the paint, discontinue its use and check with your medical provider.

-Don't use oil-based paint if you or anyone in your home has allergies, or suspected allergies, to mold.
+Don't use oil-based paint if you or anyone in your home has allergies or suspected allergies to mold.
 Oil-based paint provides a nutritious environment for mold and mildew because mildew will feed on the oils in the paint.